 Movies and television often portray lawyers and law students as loud, pompous individuals with a natural talent for arguing.
 The reality of law school is based much more on work ethic than on natural talent.
-Before you commit to the idea of a career in law, there are some things you should be aware of.
+Before you apply to a law school and commit to a career in law, here are some things you should be aware of.

 During the course of your law career, you will read countless documents.
 If your ambition is to become an attorney, you had better love to read.
 Or at least have excellent comprehension skills.
 Law students spend hours each day reading and writing.
 This is to prepare them for the hours they will spend reading and writing when they start their career.
 Any case, big or small, requires some kind of preparation.
 Analyzing different documents and making decisions will be daily work.